Chadiza

 Chadiza is a town in the Eastern Province of Zambia.
-Its headquarters are located at Chadiza District.
+Its headquarters are located in Chadiza District.
 It lies 35 km south of the Great East Road and about 80 km south-south-west of Chipata, on a plateau (elevation 1050 m) studded by isolated rocky hills, between the middle Luangwa valley and the Zambezi.
 It is also 35 kilometres north-north-east of the Chimefusa Border (the main border crossing between Mozambique and Zambia).